go101/go-benchmarks/slice-manipulations/readme.md

 ```

 It looks, since Go 1.11, `append(s, make([]T, n)...)` is optimized by avoiding one allocation.
 However, this optimization doesn't bring any new benefits for Go.
 For two possible scenarios which may be benefited from this optimization, slice grow and slice segment clear,
-there had been already other same-efficency alternative solutions existed before Go 1.11.
+there had been already other same-efficency alternative solutions existing before Go 1.11.

 In fact, the most needed optimization is `append(sa, append(sb, sc...)...)`,
 which has not been optimized in Go 1.11.